-See note A at the end of the volume.
+\ See note A at the end of the volume.

-The city of Surat was found, after a most careful census in 1815, to contain less than 140,000 inhabitants.
-It is situated on the southern bank of the Tapty river, distant about ten miles from the sea, and in a country so singularly level, that for thirty miles north, forty miles east, and fifty miles south, not a single undulation of ground rising to the height of twenty feet above the surface of the plain, is anywhere to be seen.
-The figure of the city is nearly what might be drawn by describing an irregular circle, and cutting out with a wavy line one-third, a sharp winding of the river appearing to scoop out about that proportion.
-The castle, a Mogul building, is situated at the apex of this bend of the river, and commands two reaches, and seems to have been the centre whence the circle for the fortifications was struck, it being almost exactly a mile distant from the eastern, southern, and western gates.
-Such an area would, of course, if thickly peopled, contain a much vaster population; but a large space consists of gardens and extensive burial fields.
-Appearances, however, are not wanting to support the tradition of its having been peopled by double the present number of its inhabitants, in no very remote antiquity: an inference which, as the city is not ancient, not having existed more than 300 years, may be safely drawn from the vestiges of streets, whose sites are now pasture ground, and the countless tombs which are everywhere scattered without order over the whole area of the suburb.
+Tapty river, distant about ten miles from the sea, and in a country so singularly level, that for thirty miles north, forty miles east, and fifty miles south, not a single undulation of ground rising to the height of twenty feet above the surface of the plain, is any where to be seen.
+The figure of the city is nearly what might be drawn by describing an irregular circle, and cutting out with a wavy line one third, a sharp winding of the river appearing to scoop out about that proportion.
+The Castle, a Mogul building, is situated at the apex of this bend of the river, and commands two reaches, and seems to have been the centre whence the circle for the fortifications was struck, it being almost exactly a mile distant from the eastern, southern, and western gates.
+Such an area would of course, if thickly peopled, contain a much vaster population; but a large space consists of gardens and extensive burial fields.
+Appearances however are not wanting to support the tradition of its having been peopled by double the present number of its inhabitants, in no very remote antiquity: an inference which, as the city is not ancient, not having existed more than 300 years, may be safely drawn from the vestiges of streets, whose sites are now pasture ground, and the countless tombs which are every where scattered without order over the whole area of the suburb.
 This geographical sketch is perhaps desirable, as Hamilton's Gazetteer, which seems the latest authority, continues to repeat the erroneous idea of old travellers that the population might be moderately estimated at 600,000 souls.
-Notwithstanding its being so much inferior to what it is reported, Surat is still an immense and populous city; and in such a place it was justly apprehended that the pestilence, when it once broke forth, would rage with the inveterate malignancy peculiar to the polluted and stagnant atmosphere of walled cities and a dense population; and a more than common anxiety was evinced to meet the danger with every possible arrangement for the relief of the afflicted.
+Notwithstanding its being so much inferior to what it is reported, Surat is still an immense and populous city; and in such a place it was justly apprehended that the pestilence, when it once broke forth, would rage with the inveterate malignancy peculiar to the polluted and stagnant atmosphere of walled cities, and a dense population; and a more than common anxiety was evinced to meet the danger with every possible arrangement for the relief of the afflicted.

-The medical officers then in Surat were Dr. Sutherland Meek, superintending surgeon of the province of Guzuratte; Mr. Francis Cruso, garrison surgeon of Surat; myself the civil surgeon; and Dr. William Lambe, assistant-surgeon of the 2nd Battalion 3rd Native Infantry: of these I am now the sole survivor, and I cannot register their names without adding the respectful tribute which is due to the grey-haired wisdom and experience of Dr. Meek, matured in the course of more than thirty years service; to the sound practical knowledge of every branch of the profession, which Mr. Cruso possessed, and which he obtained by apparently never thinking of any earthly subject, either for pleasure or profit, but his duty; nor yet without my poor endeavour to save from being entirely forgotten, the many promises of future excellence which were disappointed, when that amiable and talented young man, Dr. Lambe, was cut off in the spring-time of life, and in the outset of a career of virtuous usefulness.
-These acknowledgments to the virtues of my friends are so perfectly just, and will be so entirely felt to be such, by all who knew them, that I beg to be indulged in the melancholy feeling, which must so naturally pass over me, when drawn by my subject to the mention of their names.
+The medical officers then in Surat were Dr. Sutherland Meek, Superintending Surgeon of the province of Guzuratte; Mr. Francis Cruso, Garrison Surgeon of Surat; myselfthe Civil Surgeon; and Dr. William Lambe, Assistant Surgeon of the 2d Batt.
+3d Native Infantry: of these I am now the sole survivor, and I cannot register their names without adding the respectful tribute which is due to the grey-haired wisdom and experience of Dr. Meek, matured in the course of more than thirty years service; to the sound practical knowledge of every branch of the profession, which Mr. Cruso possessed, and which he obtained by apparently never thinking of any earthly subject, either for pleasure or profit, but his duty; nor yet without my poor endeavor to save from being entirely forgotten, the many promises of future excellence which were disappointed, when that amiable and talented young man, Dr. Lambe, was cut off in the spring-time of life, and in the outset of a career of virtuous usefulness.
+These acknowledgements to the virtues of my friends are so perfectly just, and will be so entirely felt to be such, by all who knew them, that I beg to be indulged in the melancholy feeling, which must so naturally pass over me, when drawn by my subject to the mention of their names.